-Don’t send all your surveys at once, otherwise you will only get a small snapshot of customer sentiment during that time window.
-Instead send surveys on a rolling basis for each of your customers (e.g. 30 days after they purchased), so that every day you get a constant stream of feedback and don’t get bombarded all at once.
+Don’t send all your surveys at once, otherwise, you will only get a small snapshot of customer sentiment during that time window.
+Instead, send surveys on a rolling basis for each of your customers (e.g. 30 days after they purchased), so that every day you get a constant stream of feedback and don’t get bombarded all at once.

 This also makes following up with your responders much more manageable.

-Any customer that takes the time to respond deserves a proper response.
+Any customer that takes the time to respond deserves a personal response.
 If nothing else, just to say thanks for taking the time to reply, but it’s also a great opportunity to start gathering more targeted feedback.

 An NPS response is the start of the conversation, not the end.